AXTMoon/UkraineAwareness/README.md

 https://axtmoon.github.io/UkraineInfo/

-A community run website for providing an uncensored new source for Russians who want to know the truth about what there country is doing in the Ukrainian war 🇺🇦Stand with ukraine🇺🇦
+A community run website for providing an uncensored new source for Russians who want to know the truth about what there country is doing in the Ukrainian war aswell as a place to find the latest news on the situaition from the comunity 🇺🇦Stand with ukraine🇺🇦